 GRE Scores (official copies submitted to the CSU, unofficial copies to MLML)

 MLML does not require prospective students to take the GRE.
 However, a good score on either the GRE general test or a relevant GRE subject test can greatly improve an applicant's chances for admission.
 As such, MLML strongly recommends that students take the GRE prior to applying.
+Unofficial GRE scores should be submitted to MLML in two forms: 1) a PDF of the Examinee Score Report that can be downloaded from the ETS website (see example here), or 2) a scan of the hard copy Examinee Score Report mailed to you by ETS (see example here).
 Certain CSU campuses require the GRE.
 If the student applies through a campus that requires the GRE he or she must submit official copies of GRE scores to the CSU and unofficial, scanned copies to MLML.

 TOEFL Scores (official copies submitted to the CSU, unofficial copies to MLML)